apache/pulsar-site/docs/sql-deployment-configurations.md

 id: sql-deployment-configurations
 title: Pulsar SQL configuration and deployment
 sidebar_label: "Configuration and deployment"
-description: Get started to configure the Pulsar Trino plugin and deploy a Pulsar SQL cluster.
+description: Configure the Pulsar Trino plugin and deploy a Pulsar SQL cluster.
 ---

 You can configure the Pulsar Trino plugin and deploy a cluster with the following instruction.